ZiggyJoJo/brp-fivem-appearance/README.md

 ## Setup

+- Delete vrp- from the file name
+- Run Outfits.sql

 If you'r using esx_multicharacter or most rescorces using esx_skin or skinchanger this should work out of the box thansk to edits made by Linden however if it doeas not you can use the trigger below on the client side after the player loads in order to set their skin

 ```cfg